learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/LLM_Testing_Debugging.md

 - Incorrect answer: LLM is not perfect.
 It can generate incorrect answers.
 You should always validate output from LLM manually to avoid having problems with LLM's output.
 - Limits on output tokens: LLM usually has limits on output tokens that it can generate.
 You can split up into multiple prompts to avoid this issue.

+## Going further: Few-shot
+One advanced technique you can use for testing & debugging with LLM is few-shot learning.
+In short, few-shot learning is a technique that can improve LLM's response by providing example inputs & outputs.
+For example, in the context of testing, you can provide example(s) of test cases that you created in your prompt to let LLM understands what you are looking for.
+You can see [here](https://blog.andrewcantino.com/blog/2021/04/21/prompt-engineering-tips-and-tricks/) for more detailed example for few-shot learning.

 ## Conclusion
 When LLM, like ChatGPT, is used correctly, it can provide strong support for your software engineering experiences.
 However, LLM must be used carefully to avoid potential risks, as shown [above](#advantages-and-disadvantages).